 PhD, University of Minnesota, 2009

 Dr. Eve Ringsmuth earned a BA from Washington University in St. Louis and received her PhD from the University of Minnesota in 2009.
 She studies judicial politics and American political institutions and teaches courses on these subjects.
 Her research has been published in outlets such as American Politics Research, International Studies Quarterly, Judicature, Political Behavior, and Political Research Quarterly.
-She is the 2013 recipient of the Arts and Sciences Junior Faculty Award for Scholarly Excellence and was named the 2018 Professor of the Year by the Oklahoma Political Science Association.
+She is the 2013 recipient of the Arts and Sciences Junior Faculty Award for Scholarly Excellence, was named the 2018 Professor of the Year by the Oklahoma Political Science Association, and in 2020 received the Regents’ Distinguished Teaching Award from Oklahoma State University.

 Judicial Politics, American Political Institutions, Separation of Powers

-- Dance, Logan, Kjersten R. Nelson, and Eve M. Ringsmuth.
-N.d.
+- Dancey, Logan, Kjersten R. Nelson, and Eve M. Ringsmuth.
+2020.
 It’s Not Personal: Politics and Policy in Lower Court Confirmation Hearings.
-Book manuscript.
-Under contract with University of Michigan Press.
+Ann Arbor: University of Michigan Press.

 - Bryan, Amanda C. and Eve M. Ringsmuth.
-Forthcoming.
+2016.
 "Jeremiad or Weapon of Words?
 The Strategic Power of Emotive Language in Supreme Court Dissents."
-Journal of Law and Courts.
+Journal of Law and Courts 4(1): 159-185.